 - 500. The important questions with which President Ramaphosa had to deal with in his evidence related to what he knew about what was going on in respect of State Capture, what he did about it.
 President Ramaphosa's evidence was that it was only after the Guptas emails had been released which was in 20 June 2017 that he realised that the allegations of state capture were credible.
 He said that, before that, he saw certain signs of state capture.
 These included the dismissal of Mr Nhlanhla Nene and Mr Pravin Gordhan.
 Of course the dismissal of Mr Gordhan was at the end of March 2017 whereas the dismissal of Mr Nene was in December 2015. - 501.
 It is necessary to highlight the following: - 501.1.
-From 2011 already there were many articles in the media about the Guptas - 501.2.
-At an NEC meeting in 2011 Mr Fikile Mbalula had told the NEC that Mr Ajay Gupta had told him in advance that he was going to be appointed as Minister of Sports and Recreation and had complained about it on the basis that he should have been told by President Zuma about his appointment.
-In effect, Mr Mbalua was alerting the ANC NEC that the Guptas were exercising undue influence over President Zuma. - 501.3.
+From 2011 already there were many articles in the media about the Guptas - At an NEC meeting in 2011 Mr Fikile Mbalula had told the NEC that Mr Ajay of Sports and Recreation and had complained about it on the basis that he should have been told by President Zuma about his appointment.
+In effect, influence over President Zuma. - 501.3.
 In April 2013 the Guptas had landed their commercial aircraft at Waterkloof Military Base; this Waterkloof landing caused a huge outcry in the whole country.